Bern Johnson

 Scientist, Marine Biology

 Melissa is the principal at Working Ocean Strategies LLC and brings diverse experience in public interest science to our team.
 She provides research and strategy support to our work with partners around the world to protect coastal and marine ecosystems.
-Melissa earned a bachelor's degree in molecular biology from Yale, and a master's and a doctorate in marine biology from Scripps Institution of Oceanography focusing on environmental threats to the integrity of coral reefs and holds an adjunct research faculty position with California State University Monterey Bay.
-Melissa has worked at the intersection of ocean and coastal environmental issues that impact communities spanning an array of scientific disciplines, including engineering, water quality, microbiology and biotechnology, disease, aquaculture/fisheries and social issues.
+Melissa earned a doctorate and master’s in marine biology from Scripps Institution of Oceanography and a bachelor’s in molecular biology from Yale.
+She holds an adjunct research faculty position with California State University Monterey Bay.
+Melissa has worked at the intersection of ocean and coastal environmental issues that impact communities spanning disciplines, including engineering, water quality, microbiology and biotechnology, disease, aquaculture/fisheries, and social issues.

 Dr. Rye Howard